 Spring is almost here, FINALLY!
-For many families, this has been a particularly stressful and difficult winter, filled with navigating the unfamiliar terrain of COVID-19 and virtual schooling.
-Here’s hoping the warmer weather will bring with it a greater sense of ease.
 To celebrate the new season, here are some great books, songs, videos and a fun activity that will hopefully help your family appreciate the joys and wonders of this most rejuvenating time of year.

 “Goodbye Winter, Hello Spring,” by Kenard Pak

 A boy and his dog take a walk through a winter night and take cover during a snowstorm.
 When they wake up in the morning, they see the first signs of spring as the ice and snow begin to thaw.
 On their morning walk, they say hello to the new leaves, budding flowers, green grass and the singing birds who have returned.

 “Spring is Here,” by Will Hillenbrand

 Spring has arrived, but Bear is still in the midst of his long winter nap.
 Bear’s friend Mole is ready to celebrate the new season, and he’ll do whatever he can to wake bear up—tapping on his windows, knocking on his door, blowing on his trumpet.
 But nothing works until Mole decides to bake a special surprise for his friend.